tommasocortopassi/ENHANCED_DIFFUSION_BY_FEEDING_FLOWS/MOVIES/Notes.md

 # Functions & Scripts

- - movie_traj            :  Given data on tracers and Stylonychia trajectories and forcing directions, creates a video.
+ - **movie_traj**            :  Given data on tracers and Stylonychia trajectories and forcing directions, creates a video.

- - fit_trajectories     :   Linearly interpolates missing NaN values in the data on Stylonychia trajectories and force orientations.
+ - **fit_trajectories**     :   Linearly interpolates missing NaN values in the data on Stylonychia trajectories and force orientations.

- - simulate_tracer      :   Computes the trajectory of a tracer particle subject to the action of an ensemble of cells.
+ - **simulate_tracer**      :   Computes the trajectory of a tracer particle subject to the action of an ensemble of cells.

-   Script_Movie1
+ - **Script_Movie1, Script_Movie2, Script_Movie3**   :   Launch to recreate the corresponding movies.

- - Script_Movie2        :   Launch to recreate the corresponding movies.
+# Data

-   Script_Movie3
+-  **MOVIE1, MOVIE2, MOVIE3** :  Movies showing the typical behaviours of Stylonychia and of a tracer motion under the influence of a population of Stylonychia

 # IMPORTANT REMARK